Proantagonist/SupremeGamingRules/Ark/PVE/rules.md

    -  **Genesis 2:**
       * Rockwell's stomach

+   -  **Island:**
+      * Hidden Lake

    -  **Ragnarok:**
       * Crystal Caves at Coordinates: 85.8, 51.1 | 40.0, 62.6

+   - **Svartalfheim:**
+      * Penguin Cave @ 7.35, 23.8
+      * Crystal Cave @ 17, 58.65 | 14.5, 52.6
+      * All Dwarven Castle & Ruin Locations
+      * All Dwarven Warrior/Archer spawn locations
+      * All Dwarven Forge locations

    -  **Valguero:**
       * Aberration Access Points
       * Deep Sea Cave Entrances<br>

-4. ### **DO NOT** bring flyers to the Aberration map.
+4. ### **DO NOT** bring flyers to Aberration, Genesis 1 or Svartalfheim maps.
-    - Any non-native flyers on Aberration will be immediately destroyed on sight by admins.
+    - Any non-native flyers on these maps will be immediately destroyed on sight by admins.

 5. ### **DO NOT** cheat or exploit bugs in the game or mods.
     - These include using indestructible player-crafted structures to create choke points or modify the root map design.
+    - Using the G function of Teleporting to bring Dinos into Caves where they cannot be released or enter naturally.

-6. ### **NO** excessive cursing, racism or hate speech in global chat or on the server Discord which extends to aliases and character names.
+6. ### **NO** excessive cursing, **NO** racism and **NO** hate speech in global chat or on the server Discord which extends to aliases and character names.
     - If an argument needs to happen, take it to private messages.

 7. ### **NO** griefing, trolling, or harrassing other players.
     - This also extends to stealing from other's containers, killing players and dinos, kiting aggressive dinos to someone's base or interrupting tames.

 8. ### **DO NOT** let your tamed dinos wander outside of your base.
-    - Violations may result in destruction of tribe dinos without warning if the problem is bad enough.
+    - Dinos should remain within the boundaries of your base.
+    - Dinos reported left on Aggressive will be deleted without warning.

 9. ### **NO** foundation, pillar or structure spam.
     - **Only build where you are active.**